What Is an Audit of Previously Managed Issues in Aviation Safety Management

 Not only does this make sense, but pretty much every aviation safety manager we have worked with has been handed an audit finding for mismanaged issues.
-As a safety manager, department head, or accountable executive who are responsible for issue management, these kind of audit findings:
+As a safety manager, department head, or accountable executive who is responsible for issue management, these kinds of audit findings:

 - Reflect directly on your performance;